-Every higher education organization their shall align institutional development goals normativity and towards the strategic issues stipulated by the ODS, especially related to the substantive equality.
+every higher education organization shall align their institutional development goals and normativity towards the strategic issues stipulated by the ODS, especially the related to the substantive equality.

-• To align the university governing structures and the operational policies with the ODS goals, the substantive equality or discrimination and the human rights of the university community.
+To align the university governing structures and the operational policies with the ODS goals, the substantive equality or discrimination and the human rights of the university community.